 While there is no set time limit for sessions we aim for around 45 minutes.
-There is no limit to the number of times you can access the service however the service is intended for short term support.
+There is a 3 (per year) 1-on-1 session limit.
+We feel at this point our other support services should be able to give you the ongoing support you need.
 Our Peer2Peer Mentors may encourage you to seek professional support and will be able to direct you to a more appropriate service provider for professional counselling.

 Before accessing the P2P Support Live Chat please read our Terms and Conditions.

 If you have a confirmed booking to chat with a mentor, simply click the pop up in the bottom right hand corner of this page and register your first name and email address.

 You can then start messaging a Peer2Peer Mentor like you would on Facebook Messenger or via SMS.

 If you are trying to contact us and do not have a booking, you will be greeted by our offline message.
 You are able to leave a message.
 We are a non-for-profit organisation run mostly by volunteers and therefore will respond to you as soon as possible.

 Other options for support

 Women are welcome to join our Facebook Group – Australasian Birth Trauma Support to connect with other mothers and ask questions about trauma recovery.

-Our Support Services Page contains information on other support services that may be useful.
+Our Support Services Page contains information on other external support services that may be useful.